stackless-dev/stackless/Doc/library/stackless/pickling.rst

 .. versionchanged:: 3.8
    If a program tries to unpickle a frame using a code object whose first bytecode instruction is invalid, then |SLP|
    marks the frame as invalid.
 Any attempt to execute the frame raises :exc:`RuntimeError`.

+.. audit-event:: stackless.frame.__setstate__ ""

+   |SLP| raises a auditing event ``stackless.frame.__setstate__`` with no arguments
+   on unpickling frames that could be evaluated.

+.. audit-event:: sys.settrace ""

+   |SLP| raises a auditing event ``sys.settrace`` with no arguments on unpickling frames
+   with a trace function that could be executed.

 Functions